 Upon conclusion of the assessment the overall compliance and risk rating of the PE's procurement and asset disposal system was determined based on compliance and risk rating criteria defined in the Authority's Compliance Monitoring Manual.
-To this end, the County Government of Busia attained a compliance level of 59.8 % which is considered marginal compliant and a moderate risk of 40.2 %.
+To this end County Government of Bungoma had attained a compliance level of 54% which was partially compliant and a moderate risk of 46%

-The Procuring Entity should undertake urgent measures to ensure that the non-compliance issue identified in the report are adequately addressed.
-It is of paramount important for the management of the County Government to note that some of the issues cited in this report were raised in earlier assessments that were carried out by the Authority.
+The Procuring Entity should put urgent measures in place to ensure that the non-compliance areas identified in the report are adequately addressed.
+It should be noted that some of the areas cited in this report were raised in the assessments that were carried out by the Authority earlier.
 The detailed recommendations for addressing the weaknesses are captured in Section II of this report.
 The procuring entity should implement the recommendations within the specified timelines and update the Authority on the same for purposes of follow up.